 As I mentioned the team was full of larger than life characters.
 Clive Walker, the bald grinning ex Chelsea and Sunderland player with loads of top flight experience and a League Cup final to his name (in which he missed a penalty), was getting on a bit, but still capable of some genius down the wing.
 He was one of those players that was occasionally brilliant, but probably more of the time jaw-droppingly hapless.
 In fact, this polar tendency seemed to run within the team to varying degrees.
 A lot of our players were both capable of sheer sparkle but also comedically bad football.

 Robert Codner was another of those players with two faces.
 He was a talented midfielder, who a few times a season scored an absolute blinder, but the crowd had a love hate relationship with him.
 He was much maligned for having another job ‘in the city’ as some kind of financier.
-No one ever knew exactly what he did but apparently it was a sore point with Barry Lloyd who was often at loggerheads with him for his time-keeping and commitment to the club.
-But you can’t not love a guy who, at Hartlepool’s Victoria ground in 1993, while the away fans were shielding themselves from freezing sideways daggers of rain blowing in off the North Sea on to the exposed corner terrace, unleashes a 35 yard thunderbolt thwang-er-wang-er-wanging off the underside of the bar to score.
-You just can’t.
-His chant was:
+No one ever knew exactly what he did, but apparently it was a sore point with Barry Lloyd, who was often at loggerheads with him for his time-keeping and commitment to the club.
+But you can’t not love a guy who, at Hartlepool’s Victoria ground in 1993, while the away fans were shielding themselves from freezing sideways daggers of rain blowing in off the North Sea, on to the exposed corner terrace, unleashes a 35 yard thunderbolt thwang-er-wang-er-wanging off the underside of the bar to score.

 Ooh aah Cod-er-ner